PI Health

 PI is a fit for settings where review burden is high and the information is spread across many sources and teams need a clearer reason to pay attention.

-Separate evidence briefs are now available for women’s health and a MIMIC-based inpatient cohort.
+Separate evidence briefs are now available for women’s health, a MIMIC-based inpatient cohort, and a wearable metabolic case.
 Additional cohort briefs can follow as new runs clear review.

 Current posture